jermspeaks/christmas-adventure/sections/section-524.md

 *This isn't working,* you thought, but you kept rushing anyway.

-Lumina tried to catch up, their expression worried.
+Cheshire tried to catch up, their expression worried.
 "You're being too reckless!" they called.
 "You need to slow down!
 You're making mistakes!"

 *Maybe they're right,* you thought. *Maybe I am being too reckless.*